-My home was one of the many hit by the Texas Memorial Day floods of 2015.
+My home was one of the many hit by the Texas Memorial Day floods.
 We are only now getting everything back in order, thanks to many helpful friends and services, particularly two burly men from Stanley Steamer and two helpful home inspectors from FEMA.
 The damage wasn’t major, but it was a shock that made me realize how lucky I am and how fragile and special life can be.

 We were playing monopoly in the dining room during the Monday afternoon storm, when I walked back to the living room to get something, and noticed that my feet were leaving dark footprints on the carpet.
 It took us a short while to figure out that the water was coming in from underneath.
 By the time we fully understood what was happening, the carpet was like a waterbed, dry on the surface but jiggling like Jello to the touch.